Have Insurance? Ask Us About a Free Cleaning!

 Tooth Extractions

 If you’ve been struggling with tooth pain or damage, you don’t have to face it alone.
 At Dental Group of Chicago, we make tooth extractions a smooth and stress-free process, helping you reclaim your comfort and peace of mind.
 With years of experience serving South Loop residents, we’ve built a reputation for providing compassionate, patient-centered care.
 Whether it’s relieving pain or addressing damage, our skilled team uses the latest techniques to ensure your comfort every step of the way.
+When our dentists recommend tooth extraction, you can trust that it’s the best solution for preserving your overall oral health.

 When Should You Consider a Tooth Extraction?

 Tooth extractions are not always necessary, especially in cases where the natural tooth can be saved.
-However, you may want to visit the dentist and speak with them about tooth extraction if you notice any concerning symptoms.
+However, you may want to visit the dentist and speak with them about tooth removal if you notice any concerning symptoms.
 The following are a few signs that you should talk to your dentist about tooth extraction:

 • Pressure or pain in your sinuses or gums